-Sandwell Valley School and Sandwell Community Care Trust Training is registered with the ICO which complies with the DPA.
+Sandwell Valley School is registered with the ICO which complies with the DPA.
 We will only process personal data where there are legitimate grounds for collecting and using the personal data.
 Data will not be used in ways that have unjustified or adverse effects on the individuals that the data concerns.
 We recognise that certain types of data are more sensitive by nature than others and a Privacy Impact Assessment (PIA) will be conducted to determine any risks associated with processing any data.
 Information will be:

-- Used fairly and lawfully - Used for limited, specifically stated purposes - Used in a way that is adequate, relevant and not excessive - Accurate - Kept for no longer than is absolutely necessary - Handled according to people's data protection rights - Kept safe and secure - Not transferred outside the UK without adequate protection other electronic media (CCTV), are covered by the DPA.
-To process this data fairly, we will provide the data subject details about the data's intended use, and inform them if the data may be used for other purposes or disclosed to another party.
+- Used fairly and lawfully - Used for limited, specifically stated purposes - Used in a way that is adequate, relevant and not excessive - Accurate - Kept for no longer than is absolutely necessary - Handled according to people's data protection rights - Kept safe and secure - Not transferred outside the UK without adequate protection disclosed to another party.
 Individuals will be informed of this unless the collection and use of the data is: